 - Conclude your letter.

-Here are a few talking points about a price on carbon that might be helpful to use when you write a letter to Congress:
+Here are a few talking points about a price on carbon that might be helpful to use when writing your letter:

 - A strong, economy-wide price on carbon could reduce America’s carbon pollution by 50% by 2030, putting us on track to reach net zero by 2050.
 This blog provides extensive details.